Advocacy & Policy

 Recent developments

-- On March 15, 2025, Congress passed a continuing resolution (CR) funding bill that prevents the Administration from imposing a 15% cap on NIH’s F&A cost reimbursement.
+- On March 15, 2025, Congress passed a continuing resolution (CR) funding bill that prevents the Administration from imposing a 15% cap on NIH’s Facilities and Administrative (F&A) cost reimbursement.
 Although this is good news, NIH was flat funded in the CR and many grants are still being revoked due to executive orders on DEI and other issues.

 To help AGA advocate for the GI community, please share your story about how recent changes to the NIH funding model could impact your research.